-UBC utilizes a Collaborative, Stepped Care approach to service delivery, providing a broad range of services and resources to a large and highly diverse young adult/adult university student population of approximately 53,000 students.
+UBC utilizes a Collaborative, Stepped Care approach to service delivery, providing a broad range of services and resources to a large and highly diverse young adult/adult university student population of more than 60,000 students.
 Services we provide within this approach include initial assessment and referral to the most appropriate level of care, crisis intervention, individual and group counselling, single session therapy, consultation to staff and faculty, and collaborating with mental health professionals both on and off campus.
 Presenting concerns at the center are often severe and complex and include anxiety, depression, relationship and family, traumatic experiences, eating and body image, substance use, identity/transition/adjustment, risk (e.g., self-harming behaviours, suicidality), and psychopathology.

 The Pre-doctoral Internship Program at the University of British Columbia is committed to providing a Scientist-Practitioner model of training.
 Training activities and services we provide reflect the interdependent nature in social science and clinical practice.
 Within this model, focus is on careful assessment of client concerns, the application of critical thinking and conceptualization, drawing on proven treatments, and evaluation of interventions.
 We embrace a developmental approach to facilitate the transition from graduate student to professional psychologist.

 Our training program builds on the knowledge and skills that interns acquire during graduate training and prepares them for entry level positions as generalist practitioners.
 Interns develop core skills in clinical assessment, individual and group counselling, crisis intervention, collaborative stepped care, and providing supervision to master's-level counsellors.
 For applicants with training/experience in sport psychology, we provide opportunities to work with varsity student-athletes.